 So, it is essential to keep cucumber plants warm if you want them to produce fruit!

 If you are growing cucumbers in a cold climate, you will need to take extra steps to protect your plants.
 You can use row covers or hot caps to keep the plants warm.
-You may also need to provide some artificial heat, such as with a heat lamp.
+You may also need to provide some artificial heat, such as with a heat lamp, but be careful not to burn the cucumber leaves.

 How to Protect Cucumber Plants in Cold Weather?